 and

-where $b_R=-(1/B_pR)(\partial\psi/\partial Z)$, $b_Z=(1/B_pR)(\partial\psi/\partial R)$ and $B_p$ is the poloidal magnetic field.
-The starting points for tracing the field lines are on the low field side of out-mid plane with $Z=0$ for the core region and on the low field side of $Z=Z_0$ plane for the SOL and private regions.
-The step $\Delta S_t$ for tracing each field line is at least $10^{-5}$ smaller than the order of magnitude of poloidal projected field line length, and we correct the new position for each tracing step to ensure that it lies on the same flux surface by using Newton’s method with the error of the order of floating precision.
-All the advanced positions during tracing poloidal field line are recorded as tracing grids.
-The outmost simulation boundary is determined by the limiter as shown by the brown line, so the tracing grids outside the limiter in the SOL and private region are removed by using ray casting algorithm \cite{wiki.org}.
+Here, $b_R=-(1/B_pR)(\partial\psi/\partial Z)$, $b_Z=(1/B_pR)(\partial\psi/\partial R)$ and $B_p$ is the poloidal magnetic field.
+The starting points for tracing the field lines are on the low field side of outer mid-plane ($Z=0$ plane) for the core region and, on the low field side of the $Z=Z_0$ plane for the SOL and the private regions.
+The step $\Delta S_t$ for tracing each field line is at least $10^{-5}$ smaller than the order of magnitude of the length of the poloidally projected field line, and we correct the new position for each tracing step by using Newton’s method, with the error of the order of floating precision, in order to ensure that it lies on the same flux surface,.
+All the advanced positions during the tracing of the poloidal field line are recorded as tracing grids.
+The outermost simulation boundary is determined by the limiter, as shown by the brown line.
+As a result, the tracing grids outside the limiter in the SOL and private region are removed by using ray casting algorithm \cite{wiki.org}.
 In the closed field line region, we calculate the length of the poloidal projection of the field line for each flux surface.
-However, in the open field line regions, we set the intersection points formed by field lines and limiter as the simulation boundary points and calculate the length of the poloidal projection of the field line between each two intersection points on one single continuous field line.
+However, in the open field line regions, we set the intersection points of the field lines and the limiter as the simulation boundary points and then calculate the length of the poloidal projection of the field line between each of the two intersection points on a single continuous field line.